Reading is (Still) Fundamental

 FEBRUARY 14, 2012

 However, each of these shifts has been accompanied by changes in roles – and these changes are rarely clearly spelled out.
+Are you a manager trying to get by in a flat or agile company?
+Do you find the role of manager repeatedly maligned?

 Why Systems Thinking is Awesome and a Trap: Quote 5-Nancy: They wouldnt send us any money!
 They said wed spend it on DRUGS!
 Sid: We would!